Pokeweed: Prime Potherb

 Poke weed will challenge your commitment to foraging.

-Phytolacca americana (fy-toe-LAK-a am-er-i-KAY-na) is native to the eastern United States.
+Phytolacca americana (fy-toe-LAK-ah am-er-i-KAY-na) is native to the eastern United States.
 Americana means of America.
 Phytolacca is an international construct combining phyton (Greek for plant) and Lac (French for a dark red pigment.)
-The word “poke” comes from the Virginia Algonquian (Indian) word “pakon” or “pucone” first recorded in 1708, three hundred years ago.
-Pakon refers to a plant used for dye or staining, and indeed a red coloring from the pokeweed’s berries has been used as a dye for centuries.
-Indians used the juice to color feathers, arrow shafts, garments, even their horses.
-Berry juice was also used at one time to color wine, but that practice has been discontinued.
-Red dye from poke berries doubles the efficiency of certain solar cells that will hit the market in 2012.
+The word “poke” comes from the Virginia Algonquian (Native American) word “pakon” or “pucone” first recorded in 1708.
+Pakon refers to a plant used for dye or staining, and indeed a red coloring from the poke weed’s berries has been used as a dye for centuries.
+Natives used the juice to color feathers, arrow shafts, garments, even their horses.
+Berry juice was also used at one time to color wine, but that practice was made illegal.
+In a modern twist, red dye from poke berries doubles the efficiency of certain solar cells.

 Ripe poke berries, do not eat

-Pokeweed grew a good reputation centuries ago despite its dangerous side because it’s one of the first edible greens in spring, at a time when folks have been living on non-greens for several winter months.
-Many attempts were made to move the weed into the mainstream vegetable market — as it is in parts of Europe — but it just never took off.
+Poke weed grew a good reputation centuries ago despite its dangerous side because it’s one of the first mild edible greens in spring, at a time when folks have been living on non-greens for several winter months or peppery members of the mustard family.
+Many attempts were made to move the weed into the mainstream vegetable market — as it is in parts of Europe — but it just never took off in North America.
 However, the demand for it was enough to keep two companies canning it up into the 1990’s.
 That southern tradition ended in the spring of 2000.
 In April that year the Allen Canning Company of Siloam Springs, Arkansas, canned its last batch of poke sallet.
-The reason why they stopped canning pokeweed was there were not enough people interested in picking it for them.
-So, if you want pokeweed you really do have to pick it yourself or order it through Wild Pantry.Com.
+The reason why they stopped canning poke weed was there were not enough people interested in picking it for them.
+So, if you want poke weed you really do have to pick it yourself or order it through botique stores on line

 Acres of young poke weed at new housing development

-I like the 1/15 method because it accomodates large quantities of pokeweed.
+I like the 1/15 boiling method because it accommodates large quantities of poke weed.
 You can boil them for a minute and then freeze.
 Mark the package that it has to be boil 15 minutes after thawing.
-The 1/15 also helps with cooking large amounts of pokeweed.
-Use two pots of boiling water: One pot should be the right size for cooking your pokeweed and the other should be much larger.
+The 1/15 also helps with cooking large amounts of poke weed.
+Use two pots of boiling water: One pot should be the right size for cooking your poke weed and the other should be much larger.
 The larger pot is your reservoir of boiling water.
-When both pots are at a boil, drop the pokeweed into the smaller pot with ample water and boil them for one minute.
+When both pots are at a boil, drop the poke weed into the smaller pot with ample water and boil them for one minute.
 Throw away this first water then refill the cooking pot with fresh boiling water from the large pot and boil for a minimum of 15 minutes and enjoy.
 I have tried this and it seems to works well.
 I’m still here.
 If you want to feel safer about it boil them twice in one minute baths and then boil 15 minutes.
 (I know how you feel.
-Long ago I used to cook pokeweed in boiling water three times, 20 minutes each.
+Long ago I used to cook poke weed in boiling water three times, 20 minutes each.
 Then I dropped down to two 30 minute boils, then two 20 minute boils.
 I heard of the 1/1/15 method and used it successfully.
 Then inadvertently I did 1/15.
 Been doing that ever since.
 Then again, I’m not a detail person so that one minute is usually longer, so is the 15. )

 A few folks also peel the stalks fry them like okra.
 Some blanch them first, others do not.
-Seedless berries reportedly can be made into pies but before I do that I’l like to meet someone alive who has done that, eaten said, and is still among us.
+Seedless berries reportedly can be made into pies but before I do that I’d like to meet someone alive who has done that, eaten said, and is still among us.
 Read don’t do it because it was supposedly done.
 It would also take a fine mesh to separate the seeds from the berries, but not impossible.
-Also, if you are thinking about raising pokeweed from seeds, they are resilient.
-The best germination comes after fermenting the berries then soaking the dried seeds in sulfuric acid for five minutes then washing thoroughly.
+Also, if you are thinking about raising poke weed from seeds, they are resilient.
+The best germination comes after fermenting the berries then soaking the dried seeds in sulfuric acid (battery acid) for five minutes then washing thoroughly.
 That probably replicates conditions in a bird’s gut.
-I tried that this last year and it worked very well with a full row of pokeweed in my garden.
+I tried that this last year and it worked very well with a full row of poke weed in my garden.

-I like pokeweed shoots just fine boiled then dressed up with salt, pepper and butter, or olive oil.
+I like poke weed shoots just fine boiled then dressed up with salt, pepper and butter, or olive oil.
 Best guess: Boil it at least twice for insurance if not three times for assurance.
 I’ve come to prefer the one-fifteen method particularly for young poke.
 Older poke might need more boiling.
 Some day, when you are an experienced poke picker, you can make up your own rules.
-Nutritionally, pokeweed is a powerhouse: A half cup of the greens provides 35 calories (10 from fat), no cholesterol, three grams dietary fiber, and 90% of your daily need for vitamin A, 60% of vitamin C, 8% calcium, and 6% of iron.
-Pokeweed has 8,700 IU’s of vitamin A per 100g serving.
+Nutritionally, poke weed is a powerhouse: A half cup of the greens provides 35 calories (10 from fat), no cholesterol, three grams dietary fiber, and 90% of your daily need for vitamin A, 60% of vitamin C, 8% calcium, and 6% of iron.
+Poke weed has 8,700 IU’s of vitamin A per 100g serving.
+Vitamin A as Beta Carotene is not water solable so boiling does not significantly reduce it.

-Incidentally, you will hear pokeweed called “poke sallet” which sounds like “salad.”
-That “sallet” and “salad” sound the same today has been the cause of a few poisonings because people did not cook the pokeweed before eating it.
-Never eat pokeweed raw.
+Incidentally, you will hear poke weed called “poke sallet” which sounds like “salad.”
+That “sallet” and “salad” sound the same today has been the cause of a few poisonings because people did not cook the poke weed before eating it.
+Never eat poke weed raw.
+NEVER.
 Always cook it.
-I know of someone who accidentally ate raw pokeweed leaves and was wretchedly ill.
+I know of someone who accidentally ate raw poke weed leaves and was wretchedly ill.
 Some web sites say “Sallet” is an old English word meaning “cooked greens” but research does not bear that out.
 “Sallet herbs” were eaten raw and “pot herbs” cooked.
 “Poke sallet” is just a time-corrupted use of the term.
-Sometimes “sallet” is spelt “salet” but that’s not only incorrect but a “salet” is a helmit from a few hundred years ago.
+Sometimes “sallet” is spelt “salet” but that’s not only incorrect but a “salet” is a helmet from a few hundred years ago.

-Three historical notes: James Polk was a dark horse candidate for president in the 1840’s.
+Three historical notes: James Polk was a dark-horse candidate for president in the 1840’s.
 In one of the first PR gimmicks, his supporters wore poke leaves on their lapels.
 He became the 11th president of the United States.
 That’s Poke Power.
-And, when the Declaration of Independence was written, Tom Jefferson wrote it with ink made from poke berries… still legible after all these years.
-And during the US Civil War many a letter was written home with a bird feather and pokeberry juice.
-These letters, too, are extant for us to read because an herb called pokeweed was valued not eradicated.
+And when the Constitution was written Tom Jefferson wrote it with ink made from poke berries on hemp paper… still legible after all these years.
+And during the US Civil War many a letter was written home with a bird feather and poke berry juice.
+These letters, too, are extant for us to read because an herb called poke weed was valued not eradicated.

-To make ink, remember those ripe berries you brought home to rot for the seeds?
+To make ink remember those ripe berries you brought home to rot for the seeds.
 You crush the berries, strain out the seeds, and let the rest ferment for a couple of weeks.
 There is natural yeast on the berries or you can add a little wine or bread yeast.
-Then strain the liquid, once or twice depending on the thickeness.
+Then strain the liquid, once or twice depending on the thickness.
 You now have ink worthy of a constitution.
-You can mix fresh, flitered juice with vinegar to make a purple ink but it will fade.
+You can mix fresh, filtered juice with vinegar to make a purple ink but it will fade.
 Fermenting turns the ink brown but sets it.

 Cherokee mother and child

-Consider: The Alabama Indians referred to Europeans as “those who eat pokeweed.”
+Consider: The Alabama Indians referred to Europeans as “those who eat poke weed.”
 That sounds as if the Alabama Indians did not.
-In fact, of the dozens of tribes we only know of four that used pokeweed as a food, and those uses seem to break down into pre- and post metal pots.
+In fact, of the dozens of tribes we only know of four that used poke weed as a food, and those uses seem to break down into pre- and post metal pots.
 Also consider that boiling was a difficult task before the introduction of metal pots, particularly for a green that has far less nutrition than say a rat.
-I’ve got a suspicion that pokeweed was medicinal (worth the dificulty of boiling) but not a food until it became easy to boil pokeweed in changes of water in metal pots.
+I’ve got a suspicion that poke weed was medicinal (worth the difficulty of boiling) but not a food until it became easy to boil poke weed in changes of water in metal pots.
 In their different uses you can read pre- and post-metal pot use.

 The Cherokee crushed the berries and sour grapes together, strained, mixed that with cornmeal and sugar to make a beverage.
 Leaves were gathered into a bundle and dried for future use.
 Those two uses do not require cooking.
 Crushed berries were used to add color to canned fruit.
 Young shoots, leaves and stems were parboiled, rinsed, and cooked alone or mixed with other greens and eggs.
 Peeled stalks cut lengthwise, parboiled, dipped in egg, rolled in cornmeal, fried like fish.
 Those require cooking.
 The Iroquopis, Malecite and Mohegans also ate poke but how was not recorded.
-That’s not a lot of ethnobotanical evidence that native were eating a lot of pokeweed long before Europe discovered America.
+That’s not a lot of ethnobotanical evidence that native were eating a lot of poke weed long before Europe discovered America.
+I personally know two people who swallow one berry whole (no chewing) to treat arthritis.
+Other than personal testimony I have no idea if it works or not.
+As I say Herbalism is outside my pay grade.

 Green Deane’s “Itemized” Plant Profile: Pokeweed

-IDENTIFICATION: Phytolacca americana: Pokeweed is rugged but not handsome.
+IDENTIFICATION: Phytolacca americana: (See “Telling The Difference” below) Poke weed is rugged but not handsome.
 It’s four to ten feet tall, stout with reddish stems, leaves four to 10 inches long.
 The plant often has a scraggly look.
 It’s flowers can be green, white or pink on a stalk six to eight inches long.
 The berries are globular, purple black, flattened on top and bottom.
 The root is so toxic if you handle it do so with gloves.

 TIME OF YEAR: Blossoms primarily in spring but can blossom all year until interrupted by frost or winter.